 - The transaction version number MUST be greater than or equal to 1. - [Pre-Overwinter] The fOverwintered flag MUST NOT be set. - [Overwinter onward] The fOverwintered flag MUST be set. - [Overwinter onward] The version group ID MUST be recognized. - [Overwinter only, pre-Sapling] The transaction version number MUST be 3 and the version group ID MUST be 0x03C48270. - [Sapling onward] The transaction version number MUST be 4 and the version group ID MUST be 0x892F2085. - [Pre-Sapling] The encoded size of the transaction MUST be less than or equal to 100000 bytes. - [Pre-Sapling] If version = 1 or nJoinSplit = 0, then both tx_in_count and tx_out_count MUST be nonzero. - [Sapling onward] At least one of tx_in_count, nShieldedSpend, and nJoinSplit MUST be nonzero. - [Sapling onward] At least one of tx_out_count, nShieldedOutput, and nJoinSplit MUST be nonzero. - A transaction with one or more transparent inputs from coinbase transactions MUST have no transparent outputs (i.e. tx_out_count MUST be 0).
-Inputs from coinbase transactions include Founders' Reward outputs. - If version ≥ 2 and nJoinSplit > 0, then: - joinSplitPubKey MUST be a valid encoding (see § 5.4.5 'Ed25519' on p.
+Inputs from coinbase transactions include Founders' Reward outputs. - If $version \ge 2$ and nJoinSplit > 0, then: - joinSplitPubKey MUST be a valid encoding (see § 5.4.5 'Ed25519' on p.
 63) of an Ed25519 validating key. - joinSplitSig MUST represent a valid signature under joinSplitPubKey of dataToBeSigned, as defined in §4.10 'Non-malleability (Sprout)' on p.
 38. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput > 0, then: - let bvk and SigHash be as defined in § 4.12 'Balance and Binding Signature (Sapling)' on p.
-39; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validate{bvk}(SigHash, bindingSig) = 1. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - The total amount of transparent outputs from a coinbase transaction, minus the amount of the valueBalance field if present, MUST NOT be greater than the amount of miner subsidy plus the total amount of transaction fees paid by transactions in this block. - · A coinbase transaction MUST NOT have any JoinSplit descriptions or Spend descriptions. - [Pre-Heartwood] A coinbase transaction also MUST NOT have any Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
+39; - bindingSig MUST represent a valid signature under the transaction binding validating key bvk of SigHash i.e. BindingSig.Validate{bvk} (SigHash, bindingSig) = 1. - [Sapling onward] If version ≥ 4 and nShieldedSpend + nShieldedOutput = 0, then valueBalance MUST be 0. - The total amount of transparent outputs from a coinbase transaction, MUST NOT be greater than the amount of miner subsidy plus the total amount of transaction fees paid by transactions in this block. - A coinbase transaction MUST NOT have any JoinSplit descriptions, Spend descriptions, or Output descriptions. - A transaction MUST NOT spend a transparent output of a coinbase transaction from a block less than 100 blocks prior to the spend.
 Note that transparent outputs of coinbase transactions include Founders' Reward outputs. - A transaction MUST NOT spend an output of the genesis block coinbase transaction.
-(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range {-MAX_MONEY..MAX_MONEY}. - [Heartwood onward] All Sapling outputs in coinbase transactions MUST decrypt to a note plaintext, i.e. the procedure in § 4.17.3 'Decryption using a Full Viewing Key (Sapling)' on p.
-49 does not return ⊥, using a sequence of 32 zero bytes as the outgoing viewing key. - · TODO: Other rules inherited from Bitcoin.
+(There is one such zero-valued output, on each of Testnet and Mainnet.) - [Overwinter onward] nExpiryHeight MUST be less than or equal to 499999999. - [Overwinter onward] If a transaction is not a coinbase transaction and its nExpiryHeight field is nonzero, then it MUST NOT be mined at a block height greater than its nExpiryHeight. - [Sapling onward] valueBalance MUST be in the range $\{-MAX_MONEY ...
+MAX_MONEY\}$. - · TODO: Other rules inherited from Bitcoin.